top of page

 19. Spiritual practices also act as sedatives to tolerate the intense process of 'returning Home' (i.e. realizing one's own identity).

-Spiritual practices also act as sedatives to tolerate or endure the intense process - the impetuous process - of 'returning Home', that is, of 'returning to one's Self'.
-While performing spiritual practices, a disciple experiences inner visions, journeys to various worlds, divine sounds, etc., which remove all the symptoms of depression and lack of faith, and certainly remove the fatigue caused by the many inner changes.
+Spiritual practice(s) also act as sedatives to tolerate or forbear the intense process the impetuous process of 'returning Home', i.e. of 'coming back to one's own Self'.
+While performing spiritual practice(s), a disciple experiences inner visions, journeys to various worlds, divine sounds, etc., which extirpate all the symptoms of depression and lack of faith, and certainly remove the fatigue produced by the manifold internal changes.

 Na pratyarthibhūtaṁ kiñcidevaṁvidhāyā upalabdhestasya saṅkocabubhūṣāvarjam||20||

-There is no obstacle (na pratyarthi-bhūtam kiñcid) to such an act of realization (evaṁvidhāyāḥ upalabdheḥ) except (varjam) His (tasya) will to continue existing (bubhūṣā) in limitation (saṅkoca) .
+There is no obstacle (na pratyarthi-bhūtam kiñcid) to such realization (evaṁvidhāyāḥ upalabdheḥ) except for (varjam) His (tasya) will to continue existing (bubhūṣā) in limitation (saṅkoca).

-20. There is no obstacle to such an act of realization except His will to continue existing in limitation.
+20. There is no obstacle to such realization except for His will to continue existing in limitation.

 Na māyāprakṛtyahaṅkārādayaḥ pratyarthibhūtāstadabhedopalabdheḥ kadācana tasyāpi sarvavighnatvāt||21||

-Māyā, Prakṛti, ego, etc. (māyā-prakṛti-ahaṅkāra-ādayaḥ) are never obstacles (na… pratyarthi-bhūtāḥ… kadācana) to the act of realizing oneness with Him (tad-abheda-upalabdheḥ), because He is all obstacles (tasya… sarva-vighnatvāt) also (api).
+Māyā, Prakṛti, ego, etc. (māyā-prakṛti-ahaṅkāra-ādayaḥ) are never obstacles (na… pratyarthi-bhūtāḥ… kadācana) to the realization of unity with Him (tad-abheda-upalabdheḥ), because He is all obstacles (tasya… sarva-vighnatvāt) too (api).

-21. Māyā, Prakṛti, ego, etc. are never obstacles to the realization of oneness with Him, because He is all obstacles also.
+21. Māyā, Prakṛti, ego, etc. are never obstacles to the realization of unity with Him, because He is all the obstacles also.

-Māyā, Prakṛti, ego , etc., are never obstacles or impediments to the realization of oneness with Him—to the perception of oneness with the Great Lord—because He is all obstacles or impediments also.
-As has been taught in the commentary on the previous aphorism, nothing at all is ever obstructing Him anywhere, for all possible obstructions in the form of the group of so-called villains in the universal drama composed of—that is, the group of so-called villains— Māyā, Prakṛti, ego, etc. are this very Great Lord appearing in that way, in that place, and at that time.
+Māyā, Prakṛti, ego, etc. are never obstacles or impediments to the realization of unity with Him —to the perception of unity with the Great Lord—, because He is all the obstacles or impediments too.
+As taught in the commentary of the previous aphorism, He is not being ever obstructed by anything at all anywhere, because all possible obstructions in the form of the group of reputed villains in the universal drama composed of Māyā, Prakṛti, ego, etc. are this very Great Lord appearing in that way, in that place, and at that moment.

 Dvayaṁ tadvilāso'dvayameva ca tattvam||22||

-22. Dualism is His Game, while non-dualism is the Truth.
+22. Dualism is His Play, while non-dualism is the Truth.

-Dualism is His Play —Paramaśiva's Pastime—whereas non-dualism is the Truth— the Highest Reality .
-He is only One Being, and this is the Truth that transcends all; but at the same time, He, of His own Will and for His own Delight, becomes “many,” and this is indeed His universal Play.
+Dualism is His Play —The Pastime of Paramaśiva—, while non-dualism is the Truth —the Highest Reality.
+He is just one Self, and this is the Truth which transcends all; but at the same time, He, of His own Will and for His own Delight, becomes 'many', and this is certainly His universal Play.

 महेश्वर आं वा मा वेति भावेन न मन्यतेऽपि तु आं च मा चेति॥२३॥